 When two people decide it’s time to buy a home together, in today’s environment and in many markets it takes two incomes in order to qualify for the home they really want.
 That means both will appear on the same mortgage application.
-Unfortunately the divorce rate in this country means anywhere from 40 to 50 percent of married couples decide it’s time to split.
-When this joint decision is made, there are a lot of other things to consider other than just finding somewhere else to live.
-Most likely there are different credit accounts owned jointly.
-Support payments, attorney fees, car loans, child care…suddenly there are lots of plates spinning.
-With a jointly owned mortgage however, it can get a little more complicated.
+Unfortunately when the decision is made to get divorced, there are a lot of things to consider and a joint mortgage during divorce can get complicated.

 Remember, when two people take out a mortgage together, the lender will use the income from both when qualifying the couple.
 They’re both jointly obligated.
 If a divorce settlement is made and one party is responsible for the mortgage while the other is not, while the couple might have agreed to this arrangement the mortgage company was not involved.
 Both are still jointly responsible.
 Why does this matter?